bitbaymarket/bitbay-bootstrap/README.md

 To install the latest bootstrap files:

-1. Open your BitBay data folder located in the following directory:
+1. Open your BitBay data folder located in the following directory (depending on your computer OS):

 - Mac users: ~/Library > Application Support > BitBay
 - Linux users: ~/.bitbay (make sure you have “show hidden files” selected)